1j01/project-nexus/IDEAS.md

 * Visual package editor
 	* Help text for known fields
+	* Edit arbitrary data
+	* Use a tagged input component for `keywords` field
+	* Manage dependencies
+		* Install and remove packages
+		* See `npm outdated` information and easily update packages
+		* Edit package versions to downgrade
+	* Publish new versions of your package
+		* Button shows up once you've modified the version field
+		* Special control for version field with easy incrementing
-	* Keeps your indentation and formatting (even though npm doesn't't)
+	* Keep your indentation and formatting even though npm doesn't
 	* Reusable component / separate project?